Does Anybody Really Know What Time It Is?

 Long ago, Daylight Saving Time helped night-blind farmers and cranky cows.
-It’s the 21st century… why have milking machines if you can't sleep in?
+It’s the 21st century… why have milking machines if you can’t sleep in?
 Can cows tell time?
 So what difference does it make what time you milk them?
 Hook them up before dark, set the milking clock, go back inside and watch Wheel of Fortune.
 Of course, that would mean knowing how to set the timer, which likely rivals in difficulty getting the VCR to stop blinking twelve o’clock.
-Fortunately, on top of my VCR I have a DVD player that always knows the correct time.
+Fortunately, on top of my VCR (yes, I still have one) I have a DVD player that always knows the correct time.
 Maybe I should find a way to run everything in the house through that DVD player.

 I dread resetting the clocks.
 They’re everywhere: bedrooms, office, walls, car dashboards; I have a wristwatch with both analog and digital displays (for people that never understood “big hand, small hand”).

 There’s a clock over the kitchen sink, always set seven minutes ahead to fool us into thinking we have less time to get to work.
-Of course, we know the clock is set ahead (we're the ones that set the clock), so we automatically do the math in our heads and realize we still have a few extra minutes, resulting in our being late to work anyway.
+Of course, we know the clock is set ahead (we’re the ones that set the clock after all), so we automatically do the math in our heads and realize we still have a few extra minutes, resulting in our being late to work anyway.

 The microwave clock.
 What’s the point of this clock?
 If your life is so busy that you have to keep constant watch over the time as your Lean Pockets cook for three and a half minutes, you have more problems in your life than time management.

 It took me close to fifteen minutes to reset them all – and I’m positive I’ve missed a few.
 The forgotten ones will catch me off guard, throw off my equilibrium, and briefly thrust me into an alternate reality where everything happens exactly one hour behind schedule.